Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 sudo ldconfig
 ```

 To check if the AI works, you can run the object detection live camera demo.
-Just connect the USB camera to the Jetson and enter this command :
+Just connect the USB camera to the Jetson and enter this command:

 ``` bash
 detectnet.py /dev/video0
 ```

 The first time you use this program is going to take time.
-The next use of it are going to be faster.
+Subsequent uses of it will be faster.

 ## Set up TurtleBot and install ROS Humble

-Remember that when building the TurtleBot, you can skip the part where you have to fix teh LDS-02, since it's our USB camera that is gonna take this spot.
+Remember that when building the TurtleBot, you can skip the part where you have to fix the LDS-02, since it's our USB camera that is going to take this spot.

 ### ROS on Jetson Orin Nano

-You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup) on the official website (remember to choose Humble at the top of the webpage) or you can just enter the following commands :
+You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/#pc-setup) on the official website (remember to choose Humble at the top of the webpage), or you can just enter the following commands:

 ``` bash
 locale  # check for UTF-8